UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_06.md

 ```

 Notes:
+As we know,

-Git is letting us know about untracked files (ones we have never committed before).
+Git is letting us know about untracked files
+(ones we have never committed before).
+In the example on this slide,
+the untracked files are two folders that are automatically saved:

+- `.ipynb_checkpoints` contain old backup versions of our notebook which are saved by JupyterLab automatically.
+- `.DS_Store` contains directory display options for the Finder application on MacOS.

+The fact that they both start with a `.` means that they will be hidden in file browsers and in the output from `ls`;
+an indication that they are not something that we need to work with manually,
+but are there for applications on our computer to use when needed.

+Therefore,
+we also don't care about making these folders part of our version controlled project
-We don’t care about these files.
-We’d prefer not to have them clutter our view, so we can pay attention to files we do want to track.
+and we’d prefer not to have them clutter our view of the `git status` output,
+so that we instead can focus on the files we do want to track.

-What do we do?
+How can we achieve this?

 ---

-# Create a `.gitignore` file
+## Create a `.gitignore` file

 <br>

-Using the plain text editor of your choice (mine is VS Code) create a file called `.gitignore` inside your Git repo:
+Use a text editor of your choice (here we use VS Code) to create a file called `.gitignore` inside your Git repo:

 ```
 code .gitignore